 For Spore Traps We Test ...
+Depends if Lab Reading 25% of the Trace or Not.

-- Never really know how much dust/dirt is in the air and we test at floor level. - We test 3 minutes for Initial Inspection and 3 minutes for Post Remediation Verification (PRV) both at 15 liters per minute (Ipm).
-Fairly short period. - Testing longer may overload the microslide with dust/dirt making it impossible for the lab to accurately read. - We test 30" under cabinets.
-(We don't test inside of walls.) - We test with scrubbers ON and AC ON because air flow elevates the spore count and is the more conservative way to test. - There are no hard and fast RULES.
+- Never really know how much dust/dirt is in the air. - We test 3 minutes for Initial Inspection and 3 minutes for Post Remediation Verification (PRV) both at 15 liters per minute (Ipm).
+A fairly short period. - Testing longer may overload the microslide with dust/dirt making it impossible for the lab to accurately read. - We test 30" under cabinets.
+(We don't test inside of walls.) - We test with scrubbers ON and AC ON because air flow elevates the spore count and is the more conservative way to test. - There are no hard and fast RULES. - Depends if Lab Reading 25% of the Trace or Not.